thisisspartina/javatime/README.md

-# Javatime
+# It's Java time.
 ##
-A bit more than a "Hello World" program.
-Wanted to try a write a simple program for a text-based game in Java for practice.
+Wanted to have a go at something a bit more than a Hello World project.
+Wrote a simple program for a text-based game in Java for practice.
 Creative material inspired by inside joke.

 ### Purpose:
 Adventure style text-based game in Java you can play in the command line.